This post may contain affiliate links, please see the privacy policy for details.

 Nutrition

-Campfire apple cobbler is a wonderful recipe made with thinly sliced apples, sugar, cinnamon, and a wonderful crumb topping.
+Campfire apple crisp, or campfire apple cobbler, is a wonderful recipe made with thinly sliced apples, sugar, cinnamon, and a wonderful crumb topping.
 It’s a great dessert whether you’re camping or grilling at home.
 Everyone loves camping apple crisp and this is one of the tastiest (and most fun!) ways to make the classic dessert.

-- This addictive Caramel Pretzel Apple Bark is the perfect blend of sweet, salty, crunchy and chewy.
+- Caramel Pretzel Apple Bark blends sweet, salty, crunchy and chewy.

-- An Orange BBQ Salmon delivers a burst of bright citrus flavor and perfectly cooked, tender fish.
+- An Orange BBQ Salmon delivers bright citrus flavor and tender fish.

 - These tasty Caramel Apple Cheesecake Bites are the perfect autumn dessert.

-- A Strawberry Crisp is a warm and comforting dessert filled with the sweet taste of summer.
+- A Strawberry Crisp is a cozy dessert filled with the sweet taste of summer.

-- This spiked Salted Peanut Butter Hot Chocolate is a grown-up indulgence perfect for chilly evenings.
+- This spiked Salted Peanut Butter Hot Chocolate is perfect for chilly evenings.

 Bella Bucchiotti